convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   catalogued typed blocks; report a missing primitive instead of inventing hidden filesystem or XML code.
 - Finish with no mock blocks.
+- Treat `flow-app-progress` as a guide, not proof of completion.
+Resolve every warning and verify that each data-bound iterator has visible content.
+- Keep a standalone Playwright script for the final online/offline assertions;
+  do not rely exclusively on an interactive browser transport.

 ## Fresh-context restrictions